Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getUserEnv_en.md

 ##EXAMPLES##

-* Acquire the environment variable
+* Acquire the environment variable for the current user

 ```lang-javascript
 > System.getUserEnv()